MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-495-Standards-Electronic-Health-Record-Technology-Incentive-Program/subpart-B-Requirements-Specific-Medicare-Program/section-495.104.md

 (iii) For each hospital with more than 23,000 acute care inpatient discharges, $6,370,200.

-(4) *Medicare share fraction* - (i) *General.* (A) CMS determines the Medicare share fraction for an eligible hospital by using the number of Medicare Part A, Medicare Part C, and total acute care inpatient-bed-days using data from the Medicare cost report as specified by CMS.
+(4) *Medicare share fraction*—(i) *General.* (A) CMS determines the Medicare share fraction for an eligible hospital by using the number of Medicare Part A, Medicare Part C, and total acute care inpatient-bed-days using data from the Medicare cost report as specified by CMS.

 (B) CMS computes the denominator of the Medicare share fraction using the charity care charges reported on the hospital's Medicare cost report.

-(ii) The Medicare share fraction is the ratio of -
+(ii) The Medicare share fraction is the ratio of—

-(A) A numerator which is the sum of -
+(A) A numerator which is the sum of—

 (*1*) The number of inpatient-bed-days which are attributable to individuals with respect to whom payment may be made under Part A, including individuals enrolled in section 1876 Medicare cost plans; and

 (*2*) The number of inpatient-bed-days which are attributable to individuals who are enrolled with a Medicare Advantage organization (as defined in § 422.2 of this chapter).

-(B) A denominator which is the product of -
+(B) A denominator which is the product of—

 (*1*) The total number of acute care inpatient-bed-days; and